TomCarlson-NTAC/NIEM-Metamodel/Metamodel Primer Outline.md

 <example>Pull part of Webb's claim example for this.<example/>
 ```

 - sort of like how NIEM doesn't itself define an exchange; it's a means for you to define an exchange yourself.
 - NIEM is just _one_ possible model

-## Why Not Just Use RFD/RDFS?

-NIEM models have details that aren't easily captured in RDF.
-Concepts like cardinality and field typing are crucial to information exchanges yet are not easily represented in RDF.

 ## Terminology